This post may contain affiliate links. Please read my disclosure and privacy policy.

 Instructions

-- Preheat oven to 350F.
-Line an 8-inch baking pan with foil or parchment paper; spray with cooking spray.
+- Preheat oven to 350F (180C).
+Line an 8-inch (20 cm) baking pan with nonstick foil or parchment paper.
+If you are ok with eating oil, you can, alternatively, spray with cooking spray.

 - In a blender, process the milk and carrots until completely blended.
 Add the seeds or nuts; blend until very smooth/creamy (no chunky bits).

-- Add the remaining ingredients EXCEPT the chocolate chips; blend until smooth (stop to scrape down sides of container, as needed).
+- Add the oats, cocoa powder, coconut sugar, vanilla extract, baking soda and salt to the blender.
+Blend until smooth (stop to scrape down sides of container, as needed).
 Blend, blend, blend until super smooth (use on/off pulses as needed, it will be thick).

 - Spread the batter (it will be very thick) into prepared pan, smoothing top.
 Sprinkle with chocolate chips, if using.